pumpkin-street/web-profile-themes/README.md

 1. Copy a theme CSS file from `themes/`
 2. Optionally add a footer from `footers/`
 3. Reference the classes and elements from `default.css` in your HTML
+4. Register the theme or footer in the respective `all.ts`